RicoP/raylib-screensaver/README.md

 ## How to use

-- Simply open the solution with either Visual Studio 2019 or 2022 Community Edition.
+- Simply open the solution under vsproject/RaylibScreensaver.sln with either Visual Studio 2019 or 2022 Community Edition (https://visualstudio.microsoft.com/vs/community/).
+- You can add your own code in source/screensaver.c (Just change the Init, Update and Destroy method).
 - Compile a release version and check in the folder "vsproject/Release".
-There should be a file raylibscreensaver.scr.
+There should be a file *raylibscreensaver.scr*.
 - Right click the file and click install

-If you get the error "fatal error RC1015: cannot open include file 'afxres.h'" then you have to install Microsoft Foundation Classes (MFC)
+### If you get the error "fatal error RC1015: cannot open include file 'afxres.h'" then you have to install Microsoft Foundation Classes (MFC)
 - Open the Control Panel
 - Search for Programs and Features
 - Search for Microsoft Visual Studio